 Wayward is a new production company, making extraordinary theatre and live performance.

-Led by Judith Dimant and Poppy Keeling, Wayward works with established artists - writers, directors, performers - as well as developing and nurturing the talent of the future, to produce an all-embracing and inclusive programme of work of the highest quality.
+Working with established artists - writers, directors, performers - as well as developing and nurturing the talent of the future, Wayward will produce an all-embracing and inclusive programme of work of the highest quality.

 During her 25 years at the helm of Complicité, Judith produced all of the company's work including The Encounter, The Master and Margarita, A Disappearing Number, Shun-kin, The Elephant Vanishes, Measure for Measure, Mnemonic, The Chairs and revivals of The Three Lives of Lucie Cabrol and The Street of Crocodiles - all directed by Simon McBurney.
-She also produced Lionboy, directed by Annabel Arden, Clive Mendus and James Yeatman and most recently Bryony Kimmings' A Pacifist's Guide to the War on Cancer directed by Kirsty Housley.
+She also produced Lionboy, directed by Annabel Arden, Clive Mendus and James Yeatman and most recently Bryony Kimmings' A Pacifist's Guide to the War on Cancer.

-Before joining Complicité, Judith worked as press officer at the Royal Court Theatre working on shows including Death and the Maiden and Six Degrees of Separation.
-She also programmed comedy at the Pleasance, Edinburgh Fringe for several years in the early 1990s where she was responsible for booking Graham Norton, Frank Skinner, David Schneider and Armando Ianucci amongst others, at the start of their careers.
+Before Complicité, Judith worked as press officer at the Royal Court Theatre and programmed comedy at the Pleasance, Edinburgh Fringe in the early 1990s, where she was responsible for booking Graham Norton, Frank Skinner, David Schneider and Armando Ianucci amongst others, at the start of their careers.

 She is part of the producing team at Emma Rice’s new company, Wise Children.

 Assistant Producer Claire Gilbert

 Claire is an independent theatre producer with a focus on new, political theatre.
 She is also company producer for Romanian company BÉZNĂ Theatre, Squint Theatre and Out of The Forest Theatre.
 She previously worked at Complicité and Good Chance Theatre